meishuu-tera-wip/arborean-apparel/README.md

 `Script no work` Please make sure you're using an updated version before messaging me, and have read the readme.

-`Electron.exe is not compatible with this version of windows` Please download the electron prebuilt for your OS [here](https://github.com/electron/electron/releases)
+`Electron.exe is not compatible with this version of windows` Please download the electron prebuilt for your OS [here](https://github.com/electron/electron/releases) and extract it into tera-proxy/node_modules over the top of the existing one